 According to the AVT, the day before and the day of the election, the percentage of ballots held by the states voter’s along ethnic lines were:

 What the numbers suggest is reason for pause: similarly to L.A.
-County’s Special and Municipal Elections, voting at the State level is still the matter of a huge disparity between the White and Non-White populations who make up California.
+County’s Special and Municipal Elections, voting at the State level is still a matter of disparity between the White and Non-White populations who make up California.

 Remember our Census data: at 15.4 million of the overall population in California, Latinos outnumber Whites, even if by only less than a percentage point.
-When it comes to ballots held between Latinos and Whites before election day, however, there are more than two White voters for every Latino voter, and nearly five times as many White voters for every Asian voter.
-This is what inequality in the democracy of the Golden State looks like.
+When it comes to ballots held between Latinos and Whites before election day, however, there are more than two White voters for every Latino voter, and nearly five times as many White voters for every Asian-American voter.

 On the day of the Primary election, the numbers are more startling.